Sets the raw data chunk cache parameters

 Optimum chunk cache parameters may vary widely depending on different data layout and access patterns.
 For datasets with low performance requirements for example, changing the cache settings can save memory.

-Note: Raw dataset chunk caching is not currently supported when using the MPI I/O and MPI POSIX file drivers in read/write mode; see H5P_SET_FAPL_MPIO and H5P_SET_FAPL_MPIPOSIX, respectively.
-When using one of these file drivers, all calls to H5D_READ and H5D_WRITE will access the disk directly, and H5P_SET_CACHE will have no effect on performance.
+Note: Raw dataset chunk caching is not currently supported when using the MPI I/O file driver in read/write mode; see H5P_SET_FAPL_MPIO.
+When using this file driver, all calls to H5D_READ and H5D_WRITE will access the disk directly, and H5P_SET_CACHE will have no effect on performance.

 Raw dataset chunk caching is supported when these drivers are used in read-only mode.